Pinball Long Island opens in Patchogue

 Bolanski says for next visit, she would go with friends for a more competitive edge.

 Declan Campbell, 11, also of Patchogue, calls Pinball "fun" and "cool," adding that he was excited to try it because "it’s something new."
-Mom Nicole says she "can’t believe" what Guskin turned the space into: it's "very well done" and there's plenty of variety.
+His mom Nicole says she "can’t believe" what Guskin turned the space into: it's "very well done" and there's plenty of variety.

 While Pinball doesn’t offer food or drink, Guskin points out that Patchogue is saturated with bars and restaurants.
 Instead, he’s more focused on bringing a space to the area where all age groups are welcome.